Sri Lanka holds rates steady, sees rosy inflation, growth outlook

 "Growth and credit growth are currently at decent levels.
 Given premiums have gone up on government securities due to political uncertainty, CBSL would want to see that reduction first," said Udeeshan Jonas strategy head at Colombo-based equity research firm CAL.

-Jonas said inflation in the second half of the year could pick up although the fiscal easing expected to be announced by the president in the upcoming budget could impact prices.
+Jonas said inflation in the second half of the year could pick up while fiscal easing expected to be announced by the president in the upcoming budget could also impact prices.

 Last Saturday, Sri Lanka elected Marxist-leaning Anura Kumara Dissanayake as president, drawn by his pledges to slash taxes, fight corruption, and reduce the cost of living.